Cafe Nell

 Cafe Nell is a restaurant in Portland, Oregon's Northwest District, United States.
-The restaurant was owned by Darren and Van Creely, as of 2014, and serves French cuisine.
+The restaurant is owned by Vanessa Preston.

 History

 The restaurant opened in September 2008, occupying a space which previously housed Cafe des Amis from 1982 to 2003, and later Hurley's.
-Cafe Nell has been mentioned on the television series Grimm multiple times, including the episodes "The Hour of Death", "Death Do Us Part", and "Blood Magic".
-Andrew Garrett once served as chef.
+Cafe Nell has been referenced multiple times on the television series Grimm, including the episodes "The Hour of Death", "Death Do Us Part", and "Blood Magic".
+Andrew Garrett has served as chef.

 Reception

 In his review of the restaurant, David Sarasohn of The Oregonian gave Cafe Nell a 'B' rating.